Study guidance and support

 The students unions

 Students who have a study-related problem can seek assistance from their students union.
 The unions cooperate closely and have good connections at department and faculty levels.
-Students at Campus Helsingborg can contact the Teknologkåren (ING-sekt), the Social Sciences Student Union at Helsingborg (AGORA) or the Student Union for the Humanities and Theology.
+Students at Campus Helsingborg can contact the unions on their websites:

 Student health and safety representative